AdaCore/gnatstudio/docs/users_guide/environment.rst

 *GPS refuses to start the debugger*
   .. index:: debugger

-  If GPS cannot properly initialize the debugger (using the menu :menuselection:`Debug --> Initialize`), it's usually because the underlying debugger (gdb) can't be launched properly.
-To verify that this is the problem, try to launch the `gdb` command from a shell (i.e., outside of GPS).
-If `gdb` cannot be launched from a shell, it usually means that you are using a wrong version of `gdb` (e.g a version of `gdb` built for Solaris 8 but run on Solaris 2.6).
+  If GPS cannot properly initialize the debugger (using the :menuselection:`Debug --> Initialize`menu), it's usually because the underlying debugger (gdb) can't be launched properly.
+To verify this is the problem, try to launch the `gdb` command from a shell (i.e., outside of GPS).
+If you can't launch `gdb` from a shell, it usually means you are using the wrong version of `gdb` (e.g a version of `gdb` built for Solaris 8 but run on Solaris 2.6).

 *GPS is frozen during a debugging session*
   .. index:: debugger